National Defense Authorization Act for Fiscal Year 2020

 An overview of some of the major acquisition-related provisions of the National Defense Authorization Act for Fiscal Year 2020.

-The National Defense Authorization Act (NDAA) for Fiscal Year 2020, signed by President Donald Trump on December 20, is a critical piece of legislation for the contracting community not only because it provides the funding authority for programs and activities of the Department of Defense (DOD), the largest procurer of goods and services within the U.S. government, but also because it is a vehicle for encouraging in some cases, and requiring in others, changes to both DOD and government wide procurement practices.
+The National Defense Authorization Act (NDAA) for Fiscal Year 2020, signed by President Donald Trump on December 20, is a critical piece of legislation for the contracting community not only because it provides the funding authority for programs and activities of the Department of Defense (DOD), the largest procurer of goods and services within the U.S. government, but also because it is a vehicle for encouraging in some cases, and requiring in others, changes to both DOD and government-wide procurement practices.

 Budget/Funding

-Acquisition Workforce Certification & Training
+Acquisition of Workforce Certification & Training

-Further, Section 861 allows DOD to authorize members of the acquisition workforce to participate in professional associations, consistent with the performance plan of such members, in order to provide them with opportunities to gain leadership and management skills.
+Further, Section 861 allows DOD to authorize members of the acquisition workforce to participate in professional associations, consistent with the performance plan of such members, to provide them with opportunities to gain leadership and management skills.

 Establishment of the U.S. Space Force